 College Entrance Exams

-- Transferred to an Idaho school during grade 11 (after the spring state funded administration)
+- Transferred to an Idaho school district during grade eleven

-- Missed the 11th grade statewide administration of the college entrance exam due to medical reasons
+- Missed the spring statewide administration of the college entrance exam dates for documented medical reasons

-A student may elect an exemption in 11th grade from the requirement if the student is:
+A student may elect to exemption in grade eleven from the college entrance exam requirement if the student is:

-- Enrolled in a special education program and has and Individual Education Plan (IEP) that specifies accommodations not allowed for a reportable score on the approved tests
+- Enrolled in a special education program and has an Individual Education Plan (IEP) that specifies accommodation not allowed for a reportable score on the approved tests

 - Enrolled in a Limited English Proficient (LEP) program for three academic years or less